 Four Factors That Make a Device Rugged

-The level of rugged is best defined by its environmental specifications, and the 3 most common and useful specifications are:
+The level of ruggedness of a rugged device is best defined by its environmental specifications.
+There are three common and useful specifications to consider:

-The temperature spec defines the operational temperature range of the unit.
-Working with a unit above or below this spec may cause the unit to fail, for example, consumer devices will not work within commercial freezers for products.
+The first is the temperature range, which defines the operational temperature range of the unit.
+Using a device above or below this range may cause it to fail.
+For instance, consumer devices may not work properly within commercial freezers for products.

-MIL-STD-810G standard consists of a series of various environmental tests to prove that equipment qualified to the standard will survive in the field.
-Originally, this test measures the standard of military equipment.
-These days companies and industries use MIL-STD-810G to test a wide range of both military and civilian products.
-As a result, you’ll find mobile devices having this as a feature.
+The second specification is MIL-STD-810G, which consists of a series of environmental tests to prove that equipment qualified to the standard will survive in the field.
+Originally, this standard was used to test military equipment, but these days it is used to test a wide range of both military and civilian rugged devices, including mobile devices.

-IP stands for Ingress Protection.
-These ratings are typically used to specify the level of environmental protection of electrical equipment against solids and liquids.
-In other words, it tells us what amount of size of solids or liquids can get inside the enclosure and possibly damage the device.
+The third specification is the IP rating, which stands for Ingress Protection.
+This rating is used to specify the level of environmental protection of electrical equipment against solids and liquids.
+It tells us what size and amount of solids or liquids can get inside the fully rugged device’s enclosure and potentially cause damage.

 Protection against dust